Martinsville High School (Virginia): History

-Albert Harris High School

 Rev. Albert Harris, a Methodist minister, was influential in establishing a segregated high school for black students in Martinsville in 1917.
 The high school, known as the Martinsville Training School, became a Rosenwald School in 1920 when a philanthropic grant from Julius Rosenwald was matched by local property taxes and donations from the African Americans community.
 In 1945 the school was renamed in honor of the Rev. Albert Harris.
 "In 1958 the original building was demolished and replaced by the Albert Harris High School.
 When the Martinsville schools integrated in 1968, the former high school building became an elementary school.

 "My teaching career began in August of 1948 at Albert Harris High School in the City of Martinsville teaching Health and Physical Education to both boys and girls, believe it or not, during that first year.
 Also, I headed teams in coaching football, basketball for boys and girls for two years, baseball during the entire period, and teaching driver education to students and adults.
 In 1959 I received a Master's Degree in Administration from Springfield College in Springfield, Massachusetts.
 From 1964 to 1968 I was the assistant principal at Albert Harris High School.
 1968 to 1974 I was assistant principal at Martinsville Junior High School.
 1974 through 1980 I was principal at Martinsville High School, retired with 16 years in the classroom and 16 years in high school administration."

 In 2013, Martinsville high completed a $9 million renovation to build TV studios, 21st century science labs, a mock hospital room, and a remodeled cafeteria.

+In September 2017, the school was involved in a $9 million dollar lawsuit and sued by its former school principal.